Rangers vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has picked up a hit in two straight games.
-In his last five games he is hitting .217 with two doubles, two home runs, a walk and three RBI.
+- Robert takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .238 with a double, two home runs, a walk and three RBI.

 Robert Recent Games